-Porcelain tiles are the most durable and water resistant flooring materials, generally used for the moisturized areas.
+Porcelain tiles are the most durable and water-resistant flooring materials, generally used for the moisturized areas.
 Because of this advantage, many homeowners choose it as a first priority for the bathroom flooring.
 Porcelain tiles are usually available in glazed or unglazed, where both can be used as bathroom flooring.
-Installation of tiles in the bathroom is very easy to DIY, and requires less time to finish the complete process.
-With an adequate planning and preparation, installation can cost a low budget without the use of professional hand.
-To get your bathroom installed with porcelain tile flooring, make sure to check for the best tile quality, colour, textures and sizes available in the market before starting the Porcelain Tile Installation process.
+Installation of tiles in the bathroom is very easy to DIY and requires less time to finish the complete process.
+With adequate planning and preparation, installation can cost a low budget without the use of a professional hand.
+To get your bathroom installed with porcelain tile flooring, make sure to check for the best tile quality, colour, textures, and sizes available in the market before starting the Porcelain Tile Installation process.

 - Tile scorer or Tile saw